API#

 If the operator has a single target, return it as an integer, otherwise return a list of integers (i.e. identical to the

-property).
-This exists mostly for consistency with single-target operators, which also return a scalar from theirtarget
+targetsproperty).
+This exists mostly for consistency with single-target operators, which also return a scalar from theirtargetproperty.

 - targets#